 - Condition of your equipment

-When thinking about these points, we have to look deeper into how we can manipulate them to produce a silky lead tone.
-This comes with testing and experimentation, but there are some good starting points to touch on.
+When thinking about these points, we have to look deeper into how we can manipulate them.
+All to produce a silky lead tone.
+This comes with testing and experimentation.
+But there are some good starting points to touch on.

 Distortion and Saturation

 The lead guitar sound should have some saturation to it.
-This means that the tone is being pushed into clipping by an amplifier or other external device like a modeller when the gain control is turned up.
-This distorted signal is a primary part of the lead tone and needs to be just right depending on the sound you are aiming for.
+This means that the tone is being pushed into clipping by an amplifier or other external device.
+Something like a modeler when the gain control is turned up.
+This distorted signal is a primary part of the lead tone.
+It needs to be just right depending on the sound you are aiming for.

-Some lead tones require more distortion than others, which will affect your sustain and natural compression and should be set to taste.
-It’s very easy to use too much and have your rig become a mess of unwanted frequencies at the expense of sustain, so experiment with different settings.
+Some lead tones need more distortion than others.
+This will affect your sustain and natural compression and should be set to taste.
+It’s very easy to use too much and have your rig become a mess of unwanted frequencies.
+All at the expense of sustain, so experiment with different settings.

-The clipped signal becomes asymmetrical or square, and this also produces new harmonics or overtones that were not part of your original sound.
+The clipped signal becomes asymmetrical or square.
+This also produces new harmonics or overtones that were not part of your original sound.
 But this relies heavily on other settings as well, including your guitar’s tone knob.

 This brings us to our next point, equalization!